bqardi/rogue-like-rogue-survivor/README.md

-# rogue-like-apple-hunter
+# Rogue Survivor
-A Rogue like game called Apple Hunter
+A Rogue like game called Rogue Survivor